-Rectifiers compatible: 274B, 5c3s, 5Y3, 5r4, 5U4, GZ34, 5c4s, 5u4c

-Rectifiers can be changed safely during playback.
+Rectifiers compatible: 274B, 5c3s, 5Y3, 5r4, 5U4G, GZ34, 5c4s, 5u4c Rectifiers can be changed safely during playback.
 Just grab them by the base.

 To change music tubes you must switch off the amp.
 DAC can continue to work.
+The rectifier can be changed safely DURING LISTENING without even turning down the volume.